guidopetri/chess-pipeline/README.md

 The above can also be added to your `crontab`, as long as your PATH and PYTHONPATH are set up correctly.

 The script defaults to writing to a table called `chess_games`.

+## TODO

+- Add signifier for tentative rating or not
+-